-Term Definition fact that the system-constituting concept of this system remains stable.
-The principle of Self-preservation of System is valid for any system, i.e. it is a universal part of their enmorphya.
+Term Definition The principle of Self-preservation of System is valid for any system, i.e. it is a universal part of their enmorphya.
 For truly-stochastic systems, it is done automatically due to their "being Markovian", which in itself brings the stochastically "out of line" systems back to the path of maximum entropy.
 For quasi-stochastic systems, there is no such automatism.
 Its absence shall therefore be compensated for by the system's explicit, inherent mechanisms to help preserve the system.
-Usually such mechanisms are implemented through feedback within the system itself. the principle of most choice the principle of minimizing the restrictive factors on the opportunities of making decisions, the principle of maximizing the freedom of choice.
-It is the principle of most choice as one of the characteristics of the self-awareness of living beings that leads to their flexibility, adaptability to various conditions of existence. enmorph y a 63 of sth. a particular term for the notion 'control-information-of-sth.', e.g. 'enmorphya of relation'.
+Such (system-immanent) mechanisms are implemented through an adaptation mechanism within the system itself. the principle of most choice the principle of minimizing the restrictive factors on the opportunities of making decisions, the principle of maximizing the freedom of choice.
+It is the principle of most choice as one of the characteristics of the self-awareness of living beings that leads to their flexibility, adaptability to various conditions of existence. enmorphya of sth. a particular term for the notion 'control-information- of-sth .', e.g. 'enmorphya of relation'.
 The distinguishing mark between the notions 'information' and 'enmorphya' consists in the following: 'information' interacts with material substrate , whereas 'enmorphya' interacts with the relation , process between this 'information' and this material substrate. stochastic process a process whose every next state occurs with any probability other than 0 and 1. stochastic system a system whose structural factor is based on a stochastic process deterministic process a process whose every next state is unambiguously defined by its present state, i.e. every next state comes with probability 1.
 This means that each previous state of the process can also be unambiguously calculated from its present state.
-If the next process state comes with probability 0 then the process has stopped, doesn't exist anymore; it also falls within the definition of deterministic process.
+If the next process state comes with probability 0 then the process has stopped, doesn't exist anymore; it also falls within the definition of deterministic process. deterministic system a system whose structural factor is based on a deterministic

-63 The term ,enmorphya (enmorfía, enmorphy)' is constructed on the basis of Greek: ἐνμορφήα (ἐν-μορφή-α => (bringing) in-form, (приведение) в-форму)
+&lt;sup>82 The term ,enmorphya (enmorfía, enmorphy)' is constructed on the basis of Greek: ἐνμορφήα (ἐν-μορφή-α => (bringing) in-form, (приведение) в-форму)